-MTSS Training, MTSS Academic Implementation, Intervention Resources & Assessment, Expanded Learning & Intervention Support (Actions 2.8, 2.9, 2.10, and 2.16): These actions were effective in making progress towards Goal 2.
+MTSS Training, MTSS Academic Implementation, Intervention Resources & Assessment, Extended Learning & Intervention Support (Actions 2.8, 2.9, 2.10, and 2.16): These actions were effective in making progress towards Goal 2.
 In comparing the CA Dashboard data for ELA between 2019 and 2023, our students were 16.9 DFS in 2019 and 26.6 DFS in 2023 for ELA and 39.2 DFS in 2019 and 54.5 DFS in 2023 for Math.
 Despite not achieving our pre-pandemic levels for ELA and Math in the CA School Dashboard, these actions showed effectiveness in the steady progress that was made comparing the 2022 and 2023 CA Dashboard data for ELA with an increase from 27.2 DFS to 26.6 DFS and Math with an increase from 64.2 DFS to 54.5 DFS, respectively.
 Also, the use of the i-Ready local assessment that was implemented beginning in the 2020-2021 school year shows a decrease from 31% in 2021 to 27% in 2024 for students needing Tier 3 support in ELA and a decrease from 30% in 2021 to 24% in 2024 for students needing Tier 3 support in Math.
 External Coaching in MTSS academic implementation occurred at 33 school sites.
 Intervention staff worked with site administrators to provide Tier II and Tier III academic support to students both during school as well as after school.
 As a result of designing and implementing tiered and individualized supports to students, not only between the bells but beyond the bells, our unduplicated students' academic growth increased between the 2021-2024 school years.
 Local i-Ready ELA for English Learners (ELs) was at 46% two or more grade levels below in 2021 and 45% two or more grade levels below in 2024.
 Local i-Ready Math for ELs in math, was 43% two or more grade levels below in 2021 and 38% two or more grade levels below in 2024.
-Local i-Ready ELA data for Low Income was at 31% two or more grade levels below in 2021 and 28% two or more grade levels below in 2024.
-Local i-Ready Math for Low Income students was 31% two or more grade levels below in 2021 and 25% two or more grade levels below in 2024.
-Finally, Local i-Ready ELA data for Students with Disabilities was at 62% two or more grade levels below in 2021 and 55% two or more grade levels below in 2024.
-Local i-Ready Math for Students with Disabilities was 61% two or more grade levels below in 2021 and 53% two or more grade levels below in 2024.
+Local i-Ready ELA data for Low Income was at 31% two or more grade levels below in 2021 and 25% two or more grade levels below in 2024.
+Finally, Local i-Ready ELA data for Students with Disabilities was at 62% two or more grade levels below in 2021 and 55% two or more grade levels below in 2021 and 55% two or more grade levels below in 2021 and 55% two or more grade levels below in 2024.
 By providing MTSS training, tiered academic implementation, intervention resources and assessments, and expanded learning and intervention supports to students, will support the academic achievement of students.